Eurostar Premier: London to Paris

 Image: Main course served in Eurostar Premier. © 2026 Palates & Miles

-Eurostar Premier gets food and drink broadly right when you treat it as part of the rhythm, not the headline.
-The programme is curated with intent, with menus developed under Eurostar’s Premier dining concept led by chef Jérémy Chan, desserts by Jessica Préalpato and drinks guidance from head sommelier Honey Spencer.
-It reads as considered rather than generic, which is all you want at 300km/h.
+Eurostar Premier gets food and drink broadly right when you treat it as part of the journey, not the headline.
+The programme is curated with intent, with menus developed under Eurostar’s Premier dining concept led by chef Jeremy Chan, desserts by Jessica Préalpato and drinks from head sommelier Honey Spencer.

 The supporting details matter more than the individual dishes.
-A small amuse-bouche to open, a main that holds its structure and a simple dessert close the loop without dragging the cabin into full dining-room theatre.
-It is premium rail catering done with restraint and that is the point.
+A small amuse-bouche to open, a main course that holds its own and a simple dessert to finish without full dining-room theatre.
+It is premium rail catering crafted with restraint and that is the point.

 Arrival in Paris

-Gare du Nord is not designed for lingering, which makes the contrast with the train feel sharp.
-Move through with purpose.
-A morning arrival gives you options: a long walk, a hotel check-in, a first coffee, or a quiet early lunch before the pavements fill.
+Gare du Nord is not designed for lingering about when you arrive, which makes the arrival into Paris immediate.
+A morning arrival gives you options: a long walk, a hotel check-in, a first coffee, or a quiet early lunch before the busier part of the afternoon takes hold.

-P&M note: Paris rewards those who arrive early.
-Use the first hour for a calm reset.
-Once you let the city set your pace, it is harder to reclaim the day.
+P&M note: Paris is best enjoyed by those who arrive and start early.
+Use the first hour after arrival for a calm reset after your journey and to set yourself up for the rest of the day.

 Practical notes before you go

-Book the train first, then build your Paris day around the arrival time.
-If you are travelling early, protect your evening before.
-Lay out what you are wearing, keep luggage tidy and aim for a clean morning with no decisions left to make.
-The lounge is a benefit, but it works best when you arrive with time to use it properly.
+Book the train journey first, then build your Paris day and itinerary around your arrival time.
+If you are travelling early, utilising your time during the rest of the day is key.
+Plan ahead what you are wearing in the evening, keep luggage simple and aim for a simple day with few decisions left to make.

-Planning timeline: Choose your departure time, book Premier, then decide your lounge arrival plan.
-If breakfast service matters to you, align your arrival so you actually catch it.
-If not, treat the lounge as a calm pause and plan food elsewhere.
+Planning timeline: Choose your departure time, book Premier, then decide your lounge arrival time.
+If breakfast service matters to you, align your arrival so you actually catch it before it ends.
+If not, treat the lounge as a calm pause and plan to eat elsewhere.

 The P&M tip

 The best Eurostar Premier journeys are defined by what you do not do.
-You do not rush.
-You do not overeat.
-You do not over-schedule the first hour in Paris.
-Take one glass of champagne, keep the pace steady, and let the crossing feel like the beginning, not the commute.
+Do not rush.
+Do not overeat.
+Do not over-plan the first hours in Paris.
+Take one glass of champagne, keep the pace steady, and let the crossing feel like the beginning of a trip, not just a commute.